16 Jobs with a Masters in Education

 6. School Principal

 A school principal leads the academic and administrative functions of a school.
-With responsibility for setting the school’s vision, the principal also manages staff and builds community relationships.
+With responsibility for setting the school’s direction, the principal also manages staff and builds community relationships.

 Job titles: principal, deputy principal, head of school, school director.